Learned Hand: Philosophy

-Hand's skepticism extended to his political philosophy: he once described himself as "a conservative among liberals, and a liberal among conservatives".
+Hand's skepticism extended to his political philosophy, once describing himself as "a conservative among liberals, and a liberal among conservatives".
 As early as 1898, he rejected his family's Jeffersonian Democratic tradition.
 His thoughts on liberty, collected in The Spirit of Liberty (1952), began by recalling the political philosophies of Thomas Jefferson and Alexander Hamilton.
 Jefferson believed that each individual has a right to freedom, and that government, though necessary, threatens that freedom.
 In contrast, Hamilton argued that freedom depends on government: too much freedom leads to anarchy and the tyranny of the mob.
 Hand, who believed, following Thomas Hobbes, that the rule of law is the only alternative to the rule of brutality, leaned towards Hamilton.
 Since the freedom granted to the American pioneers was no longer feasible, he accepted that individual liberty should be moderated by society's norms.
 He nevertheless saw the liberty to create and to choose as vital to peoples' humanity and entitled to legal protection.
 He assumed the goal of human beings to be the "good life", defined as each individual chooses.

 Between 1910 and 1916, Hand tried to translate his political philosophy into political action.
 Having read Croly's The Promise of American Life and its anti-Jeffersonian plea for government intervention in economic and social issues, he joined the Progressive Party.
 He discovered that party politicking was incompatible not only with his role as a judge but with his philosophical objectivity.
 The pragmatic philosophy Hand had imbibed from William James at Harvard required each issue to be individually judged on its merits, without partiality.
 In contrast, political action required partisanship and a choice between values.
 After 1916, Hand preferred to retreat from party politics into a detached skepticism.
 His belief in central planning resurfaced during the 1930s in his growing approval of Franklin D. Roosevelt's New Deal, as he once again—though this time as an observer—endorsed a program of government intervention.
 Hand was also an interventionist on foreign policy, supporting U.S. involvement in both world wars, and disdained isolationism.